isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 ##  Diatomaceous Earth for Fleas on Cats

-As a natural and thus safe flea control solution, [Diatomaceous earth (DE) is excellent for cats](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/).
-Therefore, follow the below-outlined steps to control fleas in cats using Diatomaceous earth.
+As a natural and thus safe flea control solution, [Diatomaceous earth (DE) is excellent for cats](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/).Therefore, follow the below-outlined steps to control fleas in cats using Diatomaceous earth.

 ###  1.**Check The Flea-prone areas**